plasmo-dev/Plasmo.jl/docs/src/documentation/partitioning.md

 ```@raw html
 <img src="chain_layout.svg" alt="chain" width="400"/>
 ```

+## OptiGraph Representations
+To partition an optigraph, we first need to transform it into an appropriate graph representation that reflects the partitioning algorithm.
+An optigraph most closely adheres to a hypergraph representation wherein its optinodes represent hypernodes and its optiedges correspond to hyperedges that connect two or more optinodes (hypernodes).

 ### Hypergraph Representation
 Before we partition the optigraph, we need to cast into a